camunda-community-hub/community/docs/SECURITY.md

   - [Dependabot](#dependabot)
 - [Inspiration](#inspiration)

-This document provides help and advice to projects in the Camunda Community hub regarding security issues, and how to handle reporting of security vulnerabilities.
+This document provides help and advice to projects in the Camunda Community Hub regarding security issues and how to handle reporting of security vulnerabilities.
-As projects in the Camunda Community Hub are community maintained, security prevention is the responsibility of a project’s maintainer.
+As projects in the Camunda Community Hub are community maintained, **security prevention is the responsibility of a project’s maintainer.**

 In the Camunda Community Hub, we take security seriously.
 As open source practitioners, it is our aim to empower those in this space to develop extensions with security best practices in mind.